How to Ask for High-Quality Sales Referrals: 6 Key Tactics

 Sales referrals work because they help bridge the trust gap between you and the referred prospect.
 According to Nielsen, people are four times more likely to buy when referred by a friend.
 Moreover, 92% of people trust referrals from people they know.

-In the absence of the referral, you are a stranger to that prospect, they have no basis for trusting you.
+In the absence of this, you are a stranger to that prospect, they have no basis for trusting you.
 Think about Steve the painter: without a referral, he is just some strange guy at your front door holding a paintbrush.

 The benefit of a referral is that it leverages the goodwill between the referred customer and the referring person.
 A referred prospect already has confidence in you, your company, or your product.
 Thus, referred prospects will generally move through the purchase process at a faster rate than cold opportunities.
 That’s why Steve the painter is so keen on getting them – he knows it’s the fastest way to close business.

-So how can you train your sales team to leverage the power of referrals?
+So how can you train your sales team to leverage this power?
 Like Steve the painter, start by focusing on your current customers.

 Who to Ask

-A critical element of getting a referral is the strength of the relationship between you and the one giving the referral.
+A critical element of getting a referral is the strength of the relationship between you and the one giving it.
 The strength of one is proportionate to the strength of your relationship with the one giving the it.
 If you have a strong relationship with an existing customer and they trust you, they will enthusiastically refer you.